mootools/mootools-core/Docs/Request/Request.md

 By default the emulation option is set to true, so the *put* and *delete* send methods are emulated and will actually send as *post* while the method name is sent as e.g. `_method=delete`.

 `Async` and `timeout` options are mutually exclusive.
-If you set `async` to true, then there's no need to set the `timeout` since the server and browser will set their own timeouts to return executing the rest of your script.
+If you set `async` to `false`, then there's no need to set the `timeout` since the server and browser will set their own timeouts to return executing the rest of your script.

 Request Method: cancel {#Request:cancel}